 The crux of knowing what take is knowing what to expect.
-Please discuss with us anything you are not sure about.

 Being in the center of Asia, Tibet has very much a continental climate, with hot summers and extremely cold winters.
 Add to this a minimum altitude of around 3600m/12,000ft and crossing passes of over 5000m/16,500ft and you have an extreme range of climates.

 These are mostly warm, but with a huge range in elevations you will experience all sorts of temperatures and quite possibly all sorts of weather.
 Strangely enough the first six times that I visited Gyantse it sunned, snowed, hailed and sleeted (each time)!

 People say that it does not rain in Tibet, don't believe this.
 It doesn't rain often and usually it doesn't rain hard, normally only light drizzle, but it is not fine all the time.
 It can be extremely windy and cold on top of the high passes but you are travelling in good vehicles.

 In Lhasa although the temperatures are mostly moderate during the day it can be very cold at night, requiring several layers or much better, a light down jacket to walk around.
 The wind at Everest BC can be very cold.
 At altitudes higher than Lhasa the nighttime temperatures will invariably be below zero centigrade.

 Although it is mostly fine and sunny the day time temperatures rarely make it above zero centigrade.
 Evenings are extremely cold and he even to go outside for a short while you need gloves, a hat, thick warm pants and a good down jacket.